· ·

 There are about 5 grams of protein in one protein energy ball.

-Instead of Peanut Butter Energy balls, spread them out on a pan to create homemade protein bars.
+Instead of Peanut Butter Energy balls, spread them on a pan to create homemade protein bars.
 Once chilled, slice into a bar size for a quick snack.

 Can a food processor be used to mix the ingredients?